Health Care Teens Need

 As a parent, you may have heard about the HPV vaccine.
 You want to keep your children safe and you likely have a lot of questions.
-Here are answers to questions parents often ask about HPV and the HPV vaccine.
+Here are some common questions parents have about HPV and the HPV vaccine.

 What is HPV?

-HPV stands for the “Human Papilloma Virus.”
-HPV is very common and is spread by skin to skin contact during sex.
+HPV stands for the "Human Papilloma Virus."
+HPV is so common that nearly all sexually active men and women get it at some point in their lives.
+It is spread by skin to skin contact during sex.

 - A person can have HPV and not know it.
 Often, there are no symptoms.

 - HPV can be spread even when there are no symptoms.

 - There are many types of HPV.
 Some types of HPV cause genital warts.
 Some types cause cancer of the cervix (the opening to a woman"s uterus.)